Asphalt Legends: Gameplay

-The game features a number of race tracks set in new locations: Cairo (including Giza), the Himalayas, Wyoming (named U.S. Midwest), Scotland, the Caribbean, Auckland (featuring street circuit-inspired aesthetics), Buenos Aires and Greenland.
-It also brings back several locations from previous games in the series: San Francisco, Rome, Shanghai, Osaka, New York, Nevada, and Paris.
+The game features a number of race tracks set in new locations: Cairo (including Giza), the Himalayas, Wyoming (named U.S. Midwest), Scotland, the Caribbean, Osaka, Auckland (featuring race track-inspired aesthetics), Buenos Aires, Greenland, Tuscany and Norway.
+It also brings back several locations from previous games in the series: San Francisco, Rome, Shanghai, New York, Nevada and Paris.
+The Legends Unite expansion introduced a new location, Singapore, which was subsequently followed by Chicago during the collaboration with Avenged Sevenfold.
+The 20th anniversary update reintroduced San Diego Harbor from Asphalt 8: Airborne.